Mxo01/TicTacToe-with-AI/README.md

-# TicTacToe simulator with AI
+# TicTacToe simulator

-This is a more complex and sophisticated version of TicTacToe as it uses artificial intelligence divided into 4 difficulties: easy, medium, hard and impossible.
+This is a more complex and sophisticated version of TicTacToe as it uses "artificial intelligence" divided into 4 difficulties: easy, medium, hard and impossible.
 If this is your first "project" in python, first look at [Simple TicTacToe](https://github.com/Mxo01/Simple-TicTacToe) to understand the reasoning behind it.